-2 Deploy archives to an instance of MATLAB Production Server.
+Deploy Archives to MATLAB Production Server

-You can run MATLAB Production Server instances on-premises or in the cloud.
+You can run MATLAB Production Server instances on-premises, in the cloud, or in Kubernetes®.

-Before you can deploy an archive to an on-premises instance, you need to create and configure a server instance.
+- Before you can deploy an archive to an on-premises instance, you need to create and configure a server instance.
 Configuring a server instance includes tasks such as configuring licenses and installing MATLAB Runtime.
 You can use the command line or the dashboard to manage the server.
-For more information, see "Set Up MATLAB Production Server Using the Command Line" on page 5-6 and "Set Up and Log In to MATLAB Production Server Dashboard".

-Cloud deployments are pre-configured to use MATLAB Runtime.
+For more information, see "Set Up MATLAB Production Server Using the Command Line" on page 5-7 and "Set Up and Log In to MATLAB Production Server Dashboard". - Cloud deployments are pre-configured to use MATLAB Runtime.
 Cloud deployments offer the option of using a MATLAB Production Server license or pay-as-you-go for the services you use, where you do not require a license.
-For more information about MATLAB Production Server cloud offerings, see "Cloud Deployment".
+For more information about MATLAB Production Server cloud offerings, see "Cloud Deployment". - To configure a server in Kubernetes, you need to pull MATLAB Runtime container images from the MathWorks® container registry and configure licensing.
+For deployment details in Kubernetes, see the MATLAB Production Server in Kubernetes repository on GitHub®.

 After a server is set up, server administrators can deploy the archives into one or more instances of the MATLAB Production Server.
-For more information, see "Deploy Archive to MATLAB Production Server" on page 5-8.
+For more information, see "Deploy Archive to MATLAB Production Server" on page 5-9.